CyberGrandChallenge/Event-FAQ/event_faq.md

 # CGC Final Event Trials

+Q3: How many rounds will be supported during a Trials session?

+A3: The CFE simulation will support a minimum of 4 rounds.

 Q2: the "feedback/poll" TI-API has new functionality.
 It returns 4 values (instead of the documented 3):  success:,  timeout:,  connect:, and function:.
 Where is the new functionality (“function:”) documented?

 A2: Functionality data for poll/feedback is reported as four percentages: